pierre1590/tree_Progetto_Cocktails/README.md

 </details>

 # About the project
-The project is a simple web application that allows users to search for cocktails by letter.
+The project is a simple web application that allows users to search for cocktails by letter and then if a user click on button "More info" it will show the cocktail's name, image, ingredients and instructions.

 # Installation
 1) Clone the repository with the following command: